chris13524/tacodns/gateway/README.md

 ## HTTP response format

 The HTTP response is a JSON-formatted payload of an array of records.
 It supports three formats, text, simple, and full.
-The TacoDNS adapter will infer the format based on the response payload.
+The TacoDNS gateway will infer the format based on the response payload.

 For example, consider this request: `GET /com/example/A/`